Cemetery information, cemetery plot maps and online cemetery database.

 Read the Otematata Masterplan Discussion Documents below to find out about the core issues identified as the guiding principles for change, and the options we want your feedback on.

-Once we’ve got all your feedback, we’ll work to develop a preferred masterplan option for Otematata.
+We're busy reading through and analysing all your feedback,which we will use to develop a preferred masterplan option for Otematata.
 The final masterplan document will include detailed concept plans, drawings and sketch designs of the key concepts to help bring the masterplan alive and inspire the community.